ChatScript/ChatScript/WIKI/ChatScript-Json.md

 `^readfile ( LINE filepath 'function)` reads a file and passes each line untouched as the sole argument to the function.

 Formerly called ^jsonreadfile (still accepted).

+An input line can be :trace all or :trace none to observe behavior of the data between them.

 ### `^jsonundecodestring`( string )